 What is Milk Chocolate?

-Milk chocolate is an indulgent, melt-in-the-mouth treat.
+Milk chocolate is an indulgent, melt-in-your-mouth treat.
 Creamy and smooth in texture, milk chocolate is loved the world over.
-Here’s what makes it so special.
+Discover what makes it so special, like how is chocolate made and how milk chocolate gets its smooth taste, below.

 How is Milk Chocolate Made?

-Crafting milk chocolate is a labour of love, with three main stages:
+Love that creamy chocolate taste, but always wondered, “how is milk chocolate made?”
+Crafting milk chocolate is a labor of love, with three main stages:

-Further your pleasure with Magnum Almond.
-Made with the same high quality cocoa and covered in roasted almonds, it’s a crackly, crunchy delight.
+Craving a nutty taste and texture experience?
+Try our MINI Almond ice cream Bars.
+Made with the same high-quality cocoa and covered in roasted almonds, it’s a crackly, crunchy delight.